IT infrastructure requires being flexible, IT leaders have the challenge of delivering this service at an optimal cost.

-Cloud’s Infrastructure Management (RIMS) team provides you with the best possible solution, skill-sets, and tools to keep your applications up and responsive by preventing expensive downtime.
-We assist the client with an opportunity to plan for better utilization, better scaling against demand and provide valuable analytics on the performance of their IT environment.
+Cloud’s Infrastructure Management (RIMS) team provides you with the best possible solution, skill-sets and tools to keep your applications up and responsive by preventing expensive downtime.
+We assist client with an opportunity to plan for better utilization, better scaling against demand and provide valuable analytics on the performance of their IT environment.

 The first step in delivering highly available IT systems and applications is monitoring, managing and maintaining the IT infrastructure upon which they reside.
 To meet the varying needs of different Institutes, we adopt a flexible approach to service delivery via on-site, multi-site and off-site engagement models.
 Our core offerings under RIMS include:

 - Applications (like Messaging, Directory services, IIS, etc.)

 - Database Management

 - Strategic Advisory Services

 Windows Server Administration is an advanced computer networking topic that includes server installation and configuration, server roles, storage, Active Directory and Group Policy, file, print, and web services, remote access, virtualization, application servers, troubleshooting, performance, and reliability.

 NETWORK & SECURITY ADMINISTRATION

 The Networking Administration and Security program is a comprehensive course of study.
 Students will be trained for computer PC repair and maintenance, operating systems installation and troubleshooting, computer networking, and system administration and security

 Vulnerability Assessment and Penetration Testing (VAPT) are two types of vulnerability testing. ...
 Penetration tests attempt to exploit the vulnerabilities in a system to determine whether unauthorized access or other malicious activity is possible and identify which flaws pose a threat to the application.